Paramardi

-Paramardivarman (reigned c.
-1165–1203), IAST: Paramardi), known as Parmardideva, and famous in folklores as Parmala, while Parimal in Hindu scriptures, was the last greatest king of the Chandel dynasty of Jejakabhukti.
-He succeeded his father Yashovarman II as the king of the Jejakabhukti Kingdom.
-In 1182, Prithviraj Chauhan III raided and plundered the Madanpura city, which Paramardivarman recaptured after defeating Chahamanas of Shakambhari in few months.
-Paramardi signed the Treaty of Kalinjar around 1202–03 during the siege by the Ghurid general Qutbuddin Aibak, but died before the treaty was finalised.
+Paramardi (reigned c.
+1165–1203) was a king of the Chandela dynasty of central India.
+He was the last powerful Chandela king, and ruled the Jejakabhukti region (Bundelkhand in present-day Madhya Pradesh and Uttar Pradesh).
+Around 1182–83, Prithviraj Chauhan, raided the Chandela capital Mahoba.
+Paramardi managed to recover the Chandela power over the next few years, but was defeated by the Ghurid general Qutb ud-Din Aibak around 1202–03.

 Early life

-Paramardi Varman's Bateshvar inscription suggests that he succeeded his father Yashovarman.
+Paramardi's Bateshvar inscription suggests that he succeeded his father Yashovarman.
 However, other Chandela inscriptions (including those of his own) suggest that he succeeded his grandfather Madanavarman.
 It is possible that Yashovarman ruled for a very short period, or did not rule at all, having died while Madanavarman was still alive.

 According to the Parmal Raso, Paramardi ascended the throne at the age of 5 years.
 An Ajaygarh inscription appears to corroborate this claim: it states that Paramardi was a leader even as a child (bāl-opi netā).

+Names

-He is mentioned as Paramardi-deva in inscriptions.
+Paramardi is mentioned as Paramardi-deva in Chandela inscriptions.
 The medieval bardic legends such as Alha-Khand call him Paramala or Parimala.
-In modern vernaculars, he is also known as Paramardideva, Parmar, Paramal Deo and Parimal Chandel (because of schwa deletion).
+In modern vernaculars, he is also known as Paramardidev, Parmar, Paramal Deo or Parimal Chandel (because of schwa deletion).
 A gold coin issued by him, featuring a seated goddess, gives his name as Srimat Paramardi.
+Another name for him is Paramardi-varman.

 Reign

-Paramardi Varman was the last of the powerful Chandela rulers, and has been mentioned in several legendary texts such as Paramala Raso (Parmal Raso or Mahoba Khand), Prithviraj Raso and Alha-Khand (Alha Raso or Ballad of Alha).
-While these texts are based on historical events, much of their content has been fabricated to glorify either Prithviraj Chauhan.
-Thus, these texts are of doubtful historicity, and therefore, much of Paramardi Varman's reign is shrouded in obscurity.
+Paramardi was the last of the powerful Chandela rulers, and has been mentioned in several legendary texts such as Paramala Raso (Parmal Raso or Mahoba Khand), Prithviraj Raso and Alha-Khand (Alha Raso or Ballad of Alha).
+While these texts are based on historical events, much of their content has been fabricated to glorify either Prithviraj Chauhan or Paramardi.
+Thus, these texts are of doubtful historicity, and therefore, much of Paramardi's reign is shrouded in obscurity.

-Several Chandela inscriptions also mention Paramardi Varman, but these contain little historical information.
+Several Chandela inscriptions also mention Paramardi, but these contain little historical information.
 For example, the Semra copper-plate inscription vaguely eulogizes him as someonoe who surpassed Makaradhvaja (the god of love) in handsomeness, the ocean in depth, the lord of heaven in majesty, Brihaspati in wisdom, and Yudhishthira in truthfulness.
 The Baghari (Bateshvar) stone inscription credits him with military victories and states that other kings bowed to him, but does not name any of these kings.
 The Ajaygarh inscription of his grandson's wife Kalyanadevi similarly describes him as a universal sovereign, whose enemies were left in a pitiful condition.
 Such claims of extensive conquests are not corroborated by historical evidence.